bparanj/coding-skill/_posts/2019-12-26-how-to-solve-new-problems-during-coding-interview.md

 So our next step of the strategy is to iterate this whole process of coming up with a candidate approach to solving the problem.
 Evaluating, testing and poking at it, making sure that it works correctly or if it doesn't, thinking about ways to fix it and refine your solution as much as you can.

 The interviewer will try to guide you towards iterating your solution, asking you if it could be made better, asking you if there are any trade-offs that you have in mind.

-And you want to think through this checklist of how you evaluate your strategy at each stage of the problem solving process.
+Think about speed, accuracy and optimality.
+While optimality is important, make sure you have working code in the given time that completely solves the problem.
+Always try to build up from a brute force solution that is easy to code.
+If you end up overcomplicating things by focusing on optimality, try to snap out of it and ensure you have working code to show at the end.

+Remember: working code wins.This shows your coding skills and also allows the interviewer to give hints if there is time left.
+The best solutions usually require less than 30 lines of code.
+Always remember to explain the complexity when you are confident you have a solution (without prompting from the interviewer is better).

 Now when we iterate, we come up with a great solution, that we think at the high level will do a pretty good job.
 We've done an asymptotic analysis.
 We have a sense of how long asymptotically using Big O notation each of the operations involved will take.